List of Hollyoaks characters introduced in 2013: Fraser Black

 Fraser Black, played by Jesse Birdsall, made his first on-screen appearance on 8 August 2013.
 Daniel Kilkelly announced the character and Birdsall's casting on 31 July 2013.
 The writer revealed that he would be introduced as a love interest for Sandy Roscoe (Gillian Taylforth).
 Sandy's son Joe Roscoe (Ayden Callaghan) attempts to get Fraser and Sandy together because he does not approve of her relationship with Dodger Savage (Danny Mac).

 Fraser approaches the Roscoe family with the offer of business to service his fleet of cars.
 He begins dating Sandy following an intervention from her children.
 Fraser meets Sandy for a drink, but Dodger also competes for her attention.
 Fraser tells Sandy that he would like a serious relationship and warns her to choose between himself and Dodger.
 Fraser tells Dodger to stay away from Sandy or Fraser will kill him.

 It becomes clear that Fraser is a serial criminal and works alongside Trevor Royle (Greg Wood).
 He attempts to kill Joe and hides the fact he is in a hospital, when everyone believes he has fled the area and abandoned everybody.
 He also kills Jim McGinn (Dan Tetsell).
 Joe escapes from the hospital, with the help of Trevor, which Fraser isn't aware of.
 He is quickly brought back into hospital, where his brother Freddie Roscoe (Charlie Clapham) and Lindsey Butterfield (Sophie Austin) notice him being brought in.
 They inform the family and Robbie finds Fraser's book, proving that Fraser had planned to kill Joe.
 Fraser then frames his daughter Grace Black (Tamara Wall) for the attempted murder, for which she gets bail.
 Fraser also attempts to frame Ste Hay (Kieron Richardson) for crashing into Sinead O'Connor's (Stephanie Davis) car and fleeing the scene, with a policeman's body in the boot.
 Ste, under pressure from Fraser, continually agrees that it was himself who did it.

 In April 2014, Grace decides she wants to murder Fraser.
 Joe and Trevor help to plan how to kill him, setting up a tracking device on his phone.
 Sonny Valentine (Aaron Fontaine) and Sam Lomax (Lizzie Roper), who are in the police force, are adamant that Fraser committed both crimes.
 After planning to leave the area with his daughter Rose Lomax, by tricking Rose's mother Tegan Lomax (Jessica Ellis) that he wants to take her as well, Fraser is shot dead in the seat of his car and is found by a distraught Tegan.
 It is later revealed that Freddie is Fraser's killer.

+It was revealed on 27 August 2025 that Fraser had raped his daughter Grace when she was a teenager, this resulted in the birth of Rex Gallagher (Jonny Labey), making Rex his Son and Grandson.